Chemicals safety report

 Exposure scenarios

-An exposure scenario must include the appropriate risk management measures and operational conditions that.
+An exposure scenario must have risk management measures and conditions to control associated risks effectively.

 To prepare the ES, suppliers will need to liase closely with their customers to ensure that the scenario for exposure is realistic and conversely.
 Once prepared, the user must not deviate from conditions used for the ES.
 The user will need to prepare an ES and perhaps even a new CSR to cover their particular use.